raul-izquierdo/english/sources/vocabulary/By Topic/Time and Moments.md

     ?
 En ese momento, me di cuenta de la verdad : `At that moment, I realized the truth` ?
 Fue un momento hermoso : `It was a beautiful moment` ?
 Fue una época difícil para mí : `It was a difficult time for me` ?
-En ese momento, yo vivía en Londres : `At that time, I was living in London` ?
+En ese momento, yo vivía en Londres : `At that time, I was living in London` (se refiere a _esa época_) ?
 El momento ideal es en la mañana : `The ideal time is in the morning` (la mañana es una duración, no un momento puntual) )
     ?
 El momento perfecto es a las 10:00 : `The perfect moment is at 10:00` (la hora es un momento puntual, no una duración)